Qwestr/Qwestr-Vue/README.md

 # Qwestr-Vue

-> A VueJS prototype application for Qwestr, built using https://github.com/vuetifyjs/pwa
+> A VueJS application for Qwestr

 ## Build Setup